ZyntaxBin/EmailParser/README.md

 Enter the API key in the `.env` file (refer to `.envsample` for the format)

+>*I suggest using Gemini for its free and no-cost API key used for prototyping*

 Run the program with this command:

 `steamlit run app.py`